Efficient cavity-assisted storage of photonic qubits in a solid-state quantum memory: Results

 We first demonstrate the storage and retrieval of weak coherent pulses with $\mu_{in}$=0.33 for a pre-determined storage time $\tau_{AFC}= \qty{2}{\micro\second}$.
 Fig \ref{fig:setup_pic} c shows an example of the associated atomic frequency comb, with a measured finesse of 5.8 and an average OD of $\tilde{d}$ =0.4.
 Fig.~\ref{fig:im_best_eff_AFC} shows a time histogram with the input pulse and the AFC echo.
 The storage and retrieval efficiency is $\eta$={\maxeff}, which is to our knowledge the highest AFC efficiency reported up-to-date.
 The reflected part of the pulse from the cavity is as low as \qty{6}{\percent}, demonstrating a high degree of both mode and impedance matching.
 The average efficiency measured with ten independent measurements taken over a few days is \qty[uncertainty-mode=separate]{55\pm2}{\percent}.
 For these results, we are sending \num{1000} pulses per second to the cavity, using only the first \qty{12.2}{\milli\s} of the measurement phase.
 The measurement times are ranging between \qty{2}{\min} and \qty{10}{\min}, which ensures a good statistics during all the trials.
-Taking into account the measured intra-cavity loss of \qty{3}{\percent}, the finesse of the AFC and the current $\tilde{d}=0.40$, the maximum efficiency is estimated to be \qty{67}{\percent}.
+Taking into account the measured intra-cavity {single-pass } loss of \qty{3}{\percent},{ which is a combination of losses due to imperfect removal of population between the AFC peaks ($\sim \qty{1}{\percent}$) and losses due to scattering and reflection on the surfaces ($\sim \qty{2}{\percent}$),} the finesse of the AFC and the current $\tilde{d}=0.40$, the maximum efficiency is estimated to be \qty{67}{\percent}. { By reducing the single-pass losses to $\qty{1}{\percent}$ and changing the reflectivity of the second mirror to $\qty{99.5}{\percent}$, the predicted efficiency would be over $\qty{80}{\percent}$. }

-We then measured how the efficiency depends on the storage time.
-For each storage time, we optimized the AFC finesse and height to achieve approximate impedance-matching.